Binject/backdoorfactory/docs/usage.md

 For example, a Linux x64 shellcode could be copied to:
 `shellcodes/linux/x64/shellcode.bin`

-Your shellcodes do not need to worry about the state of the stack of the details of injection, [binjection](https://github.com/Binject/binjection) handles all of that.
+Your shellcodes do not need to worry about the state of the stack or the details of injection, [binjection](https://github.com/Binject/binjection) handles all of that.

 ## Running backdoorfactory and bettercap